 Bituminous pavings are smooth, comfortable to ride upon and easily applied.
 Unfortunately, the smooth, even surface is not as lasting as would be desired.
 Bituminous pavements, for example asphalt roads, tend to harden, crack, ravel and generally deteriorate over a period of years until finally the road becomes unsatisfactory for further use.
 The phenomena is not completely understood.
 It is believed that the hardening of the asphalt roads may be caused by slow loss of volatile materials from the asphalt and by the oxidation of the asphalt itself.
 The deterioration proceeds at an increasing rate as the surface of the paving hardens, because it cracks thereby exposing more bituminous surface for oxidation.
 The cycle repeats; the cracks deepen.
-Factors such as the penetration of gasoline, kerosene and motor oil dropped from vehicles passing over the surface and also the penetration of water which, in colder climates, causes the pavement to crack due to the freeze-thaw cycle accelerate this deterioration.
+Factors such as the penetration of gasoline, kerosene and motor oil dropped from vehicles passing over the sur-

-Thus arises the need for economically prolonging the useful life of bituminous pavements and the need for economically repairing a badly cracked bituminous pavement.
+Thus arises the need for economically prolonging the 5 useful life of bituminous pavements and the need for economically repairing a badly cracked bituminous pavement.

-Concrete surfaces are also subject to deterioration due to the freeze-thaw cycle because water can easily 10 penetrate into the concrete through the small cracks and pores that naturally occur in concrete surfaces.
+Concrete surfaces are also subject to deterioration due to the freeze-thaw cycle because water can easily penetrate into the concrete through the small cracks and pores that naturally occur in concrete surfaces.
 Furthermore, chemicals which are placed on concrete to melt snow and ice accelerate the deterioration.

-Seals of coal tar pitch emulsion or asphalt emulsions or slurries as heretofore known have afforded only temporary protection for the pavement surface and have had no beneficial effect on the pavement materials as little or no penetration into the paving material occurs.
+Seals of coal tar pitch emulsion or asphalt emulsions 15 or slurries as heretofore known have afforded only temporary protection for the pavement surface and have had no beneficial effect on the pavement materials as little or no penetration into the paving material occurs.
 The seals have only capped the substrates.
 It has now been found in accordance with the invention that bituminous pavements which are in the process of becoming or have become dry and brittle through aging and weathering may be revitalized and protected by applying said sealer composition.

-25 Surprisingly, it has also been found that the composition of the invention will penetrate concrete surfaces.
-Thus, the composition penetrates and seals the pores and small cracks in the concrete so that solvent, chemicals and water cannot enter even should a break occur in the surface coating.
+Surprisingly, it has also been found that the composition of the invention will penetrate concrete surfaces.
+Thus, the composition penetrates and seals the pores and small cracks in the concrete so that solvent, chemicals and water cannot enter even should a break occur 30 in the surface coating.
 The degree of penetration into the concrete will depend upon the porosity of the concrete.

-The novel composition of this invention contains from 40 to 60 percent by weight of a topped coke oven 35 tar which is a topped, high temperature coke oven tar (a tar which has had from 5 to 25% of the lower boiling compounds removed by distillation) having a float test of 50-300 sec. at 50° C. The float test is a standard test defining the consistency of a topped coke oven tar 40 (ASTM method D-139) with tar of this consistency being designated as RT-10, RT-11 and RT-12 and soft pitch.
+The novel composition of this invention contains from 40 to 60 percent by weight of a topped coke oven tar which is a topped, high temperature coke oven tar (a tar which has had from 5 to 25% of the lower boiling compounds removed by distillation) having a float test of 50-300 sec. at 50° C. The float test is a standard test defining the consistency of a topped coke oven tar (ASTM method D-139) with tar of this consistency being designated as RT-10, RT-11 and RT-12 and soft pitch.